8 Best Places to Visit in Vietnam

 1. The vivid Hoan Kiem Lake in Hanoi

-The Hoan Kiem lake in Hanoi is the heart of the city.
+The Hoan Kiem Lake in Hanoi is the heart of the city.
 It’s a stunning piece of silence right in the middle of the chaotic city.
 The lake is always nice to do an afternoon stroll, but the best time to visit the lake is during the morning.
 Around 5 am people start to gather around the lake to do physical activities.
 There are a dozen of people jogging laps around the lake, a dozen of women joining urban Zumba lessons and many men working out on different communal gym hotspots.
-Around 6-7 am the heat and humidity starts to blow in and all the sportive Vietnamese people start to depart from the lake to start their working day.
+Around 6-7 am the heat and humidity start to blow in and all the sportive Vietnamese people start to depart from the lake to start their working day.

 2. The stunning landscapes of Sa Pa

-This must be my number-one on this list of things not to miss in Vietnam.
+This must be my number one on this list of things not to miss in Vietnam.
 We went to Sa Pa for the weekend and hiked through these marvelous mountains for two days.
 Our tour guides were the traditional dressed up women of the Hmong people.
 They were very nice and helped us through the slippery small paths and showed us stunning pieces of landscapes created by mother earth.
-We slept in a home stay accompanied by an international group of Spanish, German, Polish, Welsh and Belgian people and got introduced to the locals favorite alcoholic drink called rice whine.
+We slept in a homestay accompanied by an international group of Spanish, German, Polish, Welsh and Belgian people and got introduced to the locals' favorite alcoholic drink called rice whine.

 3. Colorful Ethnic markets in Bac Ha

 We visited this market during our weekend in Sa Pa in the Northern part of Vietnam.
 This big market draws your attention for a couple of hours.
-Stroll around the market and see the women dressed up in their traditional clothes, buy liters of rice whine, enjoy the stunning colors around the market, witness a business deal between a farmer and a market vendor for some cows, taste a few traditional food snacks or enjoy a slice of fresh mango.
+Stroll around the market and see the women dressed up in their traditional clothes, buy liters of rice wine, enjoy the stunning colors around the market, witness a business deal between a farmer and a market vendor for some cows, taste a few traditional food snacks or enjoy a slice of fresh mango.
 This is a very nice way to spend your afternoon.

 4. Exquisite Streetfood in Hanoi

-Not every tourist enjoys to eat in the streets, but for most people who dare to try street food, it’s one of the most pleasant things about their journey to Vietnam.
+Not every tourist enjoys eating in the streets, but for most people who dare to try street food, it’s one of the most pleasant things about their journey to Vietnam.
 We were lucky enough to have some Vietnamese friends due to our volunteering network who could show us the best places to go to.
 Note this: mostly the quality of the food of street food restaurants is better than normal restaurants.
 It’s also much cheaper and more pleasant than a normal restaurant.
 The main advantage of street food restaurants is that you can see what and how they are making the food.
 If you don’t like the hygienic circumstances in one street food restaurant, go to another one where you feel more comfortable.
 But definitely check this one out one you list of things not to miss in Vietnam!

 5. Experiencing the romantic atmosphere in Hoi An